Notes on product judgment, technical systems, and shipped interfaces.

 • Custom built websites: You can do whatever you want, but it needs coding skills.

-Realizing that I’d put efforts into compiling portfolio case studies, writing blog articles — I wanted to have something that I’ll have a full controll of.
+Realizing that I’d put efforts into compiling portfolio case studies, writing blog articles — I wanted to have something that I’ll have full control of.
 I didn’t want to depend on a service that might shut down or terminate my access.
 So, I decided to build my website by myself.

 Custom built website, why I chose Astro